roddhjav/apparmor.d/README.md

 ## Contribution

-Feedbacks, contributors, pull requests, are all very welcome.
+Feedbacks, contributors, pull requests are all very welcome.
+Please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more details on the contribution process.

 ## License